 Solution: Fail an appeal and demand to know why your claim was denied.
 If the company can’t provide a good reason, you have the right to file a bad faith personal injury lawsuit for additional damages.

 Do you need help with an insurance claim or personal injury lawsuit?
-Our Los Angeles personal injury lawyers can help.
+Our Los Angeles injury lawyers can help.
 Call us today to schedule a free consultation.